werner291/GeoMesh/readme.md

 ## What's the current status?

-Packet delivery is now guaranteed in a planar graph, and the greedy algorithm is already quite smart.
+Routing works quite well in most cases, even when the graph is not perfectly planar.
+It still has trouble with certain shapes in the network, but those shouldn't be too much of a problem with a few additions to the protocol.
+Detecting those strange shapes is all that's needed, the greedy algorithm itself doesn't need to change.

-The smart location advertisement relay / retention seems to work quite well in simple cases.
+The first pings have already been sent and received over a direct connection between two hosts, albeit very slow ones.
+The DHT for location lookup is currently being implemented, and the web interface is planned as next on the agenda once we get a simple node-to-node interface going.

 ## How does routing work?

-It's mainly based on greedy routing, with Face routing as a backup.
+It's mainly based on greedy routing, with face routing as a backup.
 This guarantees delivery in planar graphs.

-However, I'm currently working on making the greedy routing a while lot smarter, where nodes relay and store location adversiting in an intelligent selective way, instead of simply routing to the nearest neigbour.
-Face routing will therfore mostly be used as a last resort if the greedy routing fails despite best efforts.
+However, the plan is to use face routing mostly as a backup, with the greedy algorithm being used 99% by letting the nodes talk to eachother to auto-discover network topology, nd make smart guesses as to which nodes will get a message closer to where it needs to go.

 ## Can I get in?

 You may have noticed the "Openness" bit in the project ideals.

-At the moment, there isn't really a network to speak of, it only runs in a simulator.
-The code is there, though, and it's GPL-licenced, so grab a copy and start playing!
+At the moment, there isn't really a network to speak of, it only runs in a simulator and occasionally on simple direct node-to-node connections.
+The code is there, though, and it's GPL-licenced, so grab a copy!

 By the way, if you manage to get it to compile on your system, please tell me!